 Students explore various scientific topics such as simple machines, electricity, chemistry, and identify real-world scientific problems for investigation.
 They experience the world of science by applying data-handling skills, analyzing information, evaluating results, and learning to effectively communicate their findings to others.

 Middle school students are immersed in problem based learning to tackle and grasp sophisticated science topics.

 Tackling real-world problems requires students to use their skills to analyze the presenting problem, determine what type of research is needed, conduct experiments, and evaluate solutions.

-Through interdisciplinary study, students explore sophisticated topics such as nuclear energy, cell and tuberculosis biology, and aquatic ecosystems.
+Through interdisciplinary study and a STEM based program, students explore sophisticated topics such as ecosystems, anatomy and physiology, and engineering.
 Students leave the middle school program with a solid science background and just as importantly the ability to apply their critical thinking skills to solve real world problems.